 Myth: All poor people get food stamps, and they use them to buy expensive food that I can’t even afford.

 Reality: In the Food Bank of the Hudson Valley’s service area, fewer than half the families that are eligible for food stamps actually receive them.
-Food stamp benefits typically last only 2 weeks.
-Studies show that families on food stamps are careful shoppers and purchase more nutritious food than non-food stamp households.
+SNAP benefits typically last only 2 weeks.
+Studies show that families receiving SNAP are careful shoppers and purchase more nutritious food than non-food stamp households.

 Myth: There are plenty of people working on this issue.
 My help isn’t needed.